 The fortress also served occasionally as a prison, and it was here that Stephan Ludwig Roth, the 1848 hero of the Transylvanian Saxons, was held, accused of high treason and executed at the northern gate on May 11, 1849.

-The Franciscan Monastery and Church (Manastirea si Biserica Franciscana)
+(Manastirea si Biserica Franciscana)

 Address: Str.
 Victor Deleu 4